-Over the past 18 months, the Federal Reserve reduced short-term interest rates resulting in a decrease in fees the Company earned from FDIC insured deposits of clients through a program offered by the Company.
+The Federal Reserve has reduced short-term interest rates, largely due to the impact of the COVID-19 Pandemic and its out-sized negative impact on the economy, resulting in a decrease in fees the Company earned from FDIC-insured deposits of clients through a program offered by the Company.
 Decreases in short-term interest rates, increases in deposit rates paid to clients, and/or a significant decline in our clients' cash balances have a negative impact on our earnings.
-The Federal Reserve reduced its benchmark rate significantly during two separate unscheduled meetings in March 2020 by a total of 1.50%.
-Accordingly, the Company's earnings during the first three quarters of 2020 were negatively impacted by such decreases.
-The impact will continue to be significant for the foreseeable future as the Federal Reserve has stated that these lower rates are likely to persist for the next several years.
+The Federal Reserve reduced its benchmark rate significantly during two separate unscheduled meetings in March 2020.
+Low interest rates have continued to negatively impact our earnings in an otherwise favorable environment.
+The Federal Reserve has announced its intention to begin to taper its purchase of U.S. Treasuries and mortgage-backed securities in the near future which could lead to increased interest rates as early as the second half of 2022.